LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

 Tutorial: Causal-Language-Model-Based Classifiers
 =================================================

-Causal langauge models are trained to predict the next token in a sequence based on the previous context (next-token objective).
-This requires us to always set the verbalizer at the end of the sequence.
-The prompt is crucial for the performance of the model and the training objective of the underlying model must be taken into account.
+Causal language models (CLMs) are trained to predict the next token in a sequence based on the previous context (next-token objective), which requires us always to set the verbalizer at the end of the sequence.
+The prompt is crucial for the model's performance, and the underlying model's training objective must be considered.

-In the current open-source causal LLM ecosystem, there are two groups of causal LMs, the base models, the ones which where only trained on the next-token objective and the ones that were further fine-tuned on instructions to act like assistants like ChatGPT.
-Both models can be used for classifications but the characterstics of each nex-token predictions must be kept in mind.
-Usually the latter models have a name indicating the further tuning like '-instruct' (:code:`HuggingFaceTB/SmolLM2-1.7B` vs. :code:`HuggingFaceTB/SmolLM2-1.7B-Instruct` where the latter is fine-tuned).
+In the current open-source causal LLM ecosystem, there are two groups of causal LMs: the base models, the ones that were only trained on the next-token objective, and those that were further fine-tuned on instructions to act like assistants like ChatGPT.
+Both models can be used for classifications, but the characteristics of each must be kept in mind.
+Usually, the latter models have a name indicating the further tuning like '-instruct' (:code:`HuggingFaceTB/SmolLM2-1.7B` vs. :code:`HuggingFaceTB/SmolLM2-1.7B-Instruct` where the latter is fine-tuned).

 Example Dataset
 ---------------

-As promtzl is intended to be used along the huggingface transformers and dataset libraries, we first have to initilaize an example dataset.
-For this tutorial, we will use the IMDB dataset which is a binary classification task.
+As promptly is intended to be used along the hugging face transformers and dataset libraries, we first have to initialize an example dataset.
+We will use the IMDB dataset for this tutorial, which is a binary classification task.
 The dataset is loaded as follows:

 .. code-block:: python